Using images in content

 - Simple shapes with minimal text and annotations

-- Avoid overlapping lines or arrows
+- Avoids overlapping lines or arrows

-Nearby text:
+Nearby page text:

-"Steps for reporting a Pothole:
+"Steps for reporting a pothole:

-- Verification: Council inspects reported pothole
+- Verification: council inspects the pothole

-- Repair: Repair scheduled and completed
+- Repair: repair is scheduled and completed

 Alternatives to diagrams